Exact DG-categories and fully faithful triangulated inclusion functors: Introduction

 \subsection{Quasi-coherent graded quasi-algebras}

+This section presents the simplest version of the definitions of quasi-modules and quasi-algebras.
+For a detailed discussion of a more general and advanced approach, see~\cite[Sections~1.4\+-1.5 and~3.1]{Pdomc}; and for the comparison between several approaches, \cite[Section~2]{Ptd}.
+Let us just mention that what we call \emph{quasi-modules} in this paper are called ``strong quasi-modules'' in~\cite{Pdomc,Ptd}.

 Let $R$ be a commutative ring and $A$ be an $R$\+$R$\+bimodule.
 Define an increasing filtration $F_0A\subset F_1A\subset F_2A \subset\dotsb$ on $A$ by the rule that $F_{-1}A=0$ and an element $a\in A$ belongs to $F_nA$ if and only if $ra-ar\in F_{n-1}A$ for all $r\in R$.
 Then $F_nA$ is an $R$\+$R$\+subbimodule in $A$ for every $n\ge0$.
-If $A$ is an associative ring with the $R$\+$R$\+bimodule structure induced by a ring homomorphism $\rho\:R\rarrow A$, then $F$ is a multiplicative filtration on $A$, i.~e., $1\in\rho(A)\subset F_0A$ and $F_nA\cdot F_mA\subset F_{n+m}A$ for all $n$, $m\ge0$.
+If $A$ is an associative ring with the $R$\+$R$\+bimodule structure induced by a ring homomorphism $\rho\:R\rarrow A$, then $F$ is a multiplicative filtration on $A$, i.~e., $1\in\rho(R)\subset F_0A$ and $F_nA\cdot F_mA\subset F_{n+m}A$ for all $n$, $m\ge0$.

-Let us say that $A$ is a \emph{quasi-module} (in a more common language, a \emph{differential bimodule}) over $R$ if the filtration $F$ is exhaustive, that is $A=\bigcup_{n\ge0}F_nA$.
+Let us say that $A$ is a \emph{quasi-module} (in a more common language, a \emph{differential bimodule}~\cite[Section~1.1]{BB}) over $R$ if the filtration $F$ is exhaustive, that is $A=\bigcup_{n\ge0}F_nA$.
+Notice that any $R$\+module $M$, viewed as an $R$\+$R$\+bimodule in which the left and right actions of $R$ agree, becomes a quasi-module over~$R$ (with $F_0M=M$).

 An associative ring $A$ endowed with a ring homomorphism $R\rarrow A$ making $A$ a quasi-module over $R$ is said to be a \emph{quasi-algebra} over~$R$.
 For example, if $k\subset R$ is a subring in a commutative ring $R$, then the ring $A$ of all $k$\+linear differential operators $R\rarrow R$ \,\cite{Bern,Smi} is a quasi-algebra over~$R$.

 \begin{lem} Let $A$ and $B$ be two quasi-modules over~$R$.
 Then $A\ot_RB$ is also a quasi-module over~$R$. \end{lem}

 \begin{proof} The image of the map $F_iA\ot_RF_jB\rarrow A\ot_RB$ induced by the inclusions $F_iA\rarrow A$ and $F_jB\rarrow B$ is contained in the subbimodule $F_n(A\ot_RB)\subset A\ot_RB$ for $n=i+j$.
 Hence the filtration $F$ on $A\ot_RB$ is exhaustive whenever the similar filtrations on $A$ and $B$ are exhaustive. \end{proof}